 Effective teacher preparation programs are essential to building a network of educators capable of meeting the needs of a diverse student population.
 Yet, many teachers do not have the training or resources available to improve skills, especially those who have just started in the profession.

-In two iterations of the TELL Survey, given to Kentucky teachers and leadership to gauge the working condition of their schools, a majority of new teachers reported needing help in the following areas:
+In various surveys given to Kentucky teachers and leadership to gauge the working conditions, a majority of new teachers reported needing help in the following areas:

 - Addressing various learning styles or disabilities.